boazsegev/iodine/SPEC-Websocket-Draft.md

     `write` shall return `true` on success and `false` if the websocket is closed.

     A server **should** document whether `write` will block or return immediately.
-It is recommended that servers implements some type of internal (and possibly limited) buffer, allowing `write` to return immediately when resources allow.
+It is recommended that servers implement some type of internal (and possibly limited) buffer, allowing `write` to return immediately when resources allow.

 * `close` closes the connection once all the data in the outgoing queue was sent.
 If `close` is called while there is still data to be sent, `close` will only take effect once the data was sent.